 The first tower immediately goes up very steep diagonally to the left with good rock and rich in fractures and protrusions so as to be able to provide sockets and handholds.
 Attention to a single passage in very smooth traverse where it is necessary to use the chain given the scarcity of evident supports.
 The ascent line is vertical initially towards the left.
 You immediately gain a lot of exposure (which will accompany us all along the way).
 The climb is steep and you regularly turn left or right to climb some challenging rocky hills.
 A horizontal traverse is then reached to the left and a difficult vertical wall is faced that is poorer in grip than the previous one.
 You reach a rocky chimney at first sight uninviting in which chain and cable follow two different directions: the cable holds the right side, the chain the left side.
 The transition is not trivial and it is worthwhile to study the passages well, considering the brackets on the left side, very useful for the feet.
 After the demanding chimney, chain and rope come together and climb a short wall, going around the top to the left.

 The third tower is smoother than the previous ones and the first meters are particularly physical.
 The holds are much smaller and in this section the use of the chain is more necessary than the previous ones.
-Cross to the left, even with the help of some brackets, and then reach an exposed and exciting passage.
+You traverse to the lefteven with the help of some brackets, and then reach an exposed and exciting passage.
 In a rocky crevice you must proceed in split to reach the other side of the rock in strong exposure.
 The transition is not difficult but exposure and adrenaline are present.
 Once past this stretch, climb another 4-5 meters challenging then cross to the right in the direction of a sharper edge that we will have to go up again always in strong exposure.
 After this the third tower ends and we are about to reach the fourth and last, where before starting we will meet a last escape route.

 The fourth tower starts immediately very difficult and, considering that it is at the end, one must still arrive in strength.
 The initial slab is smooth and more difficult than the slab of the third tower.
 The slab rises offering few holds and only a couple of terraces in which to catch your breath and strength.
 Cross to the right and you will arrive near an edge that goes uphill and then a challenging split to go up.
 You then reach the end of the fourth tower.